 District staff continue to develop approaches for integrated planning of water and wastewater resources.
-In FY 2015-2016, staff completed maintenance and development of geographic information system (GIS) data associated with wastewater treatment plants and effluent disposition, focusing on opportunities for water reuse.
-Staff also continued to collaborate with DEP, utilities, and other stakeholders in the follow-up workgroup to SB 536 legislation.
-Staff will maintain efforts to develop a Districtwide water reuse evaluation for understanding opportunities and costs for expanding reuse potential, including for the WSA Update currently underway.
+In FY 2016-2017, staff maintained geographic information system (GIS) data and facility information associated with wastewater treatment plants and effluent disposition, focusing on opportunities for water reuse.
+Staff will maintain efforts to develop a Districtwide water reuse evaluation for understanding opportunities and costs for expanding reuse potential.
 Assisting utilities and local governments in developing beneficial reuse projects will remain a priority, with implementation depending on future funding availability.